rehierl/node-tree-outliner/2-1-extensions/0-2-end-marker-nodes.md

 In contrary to that, and if a section would end with its parent container (i.e. no end-marker node), then a subsection's frame would have no contact with the subsection itself.
-That is, because a section's parent container either belongs to a section's parent section, or to one of its ancestor sections.
+That is because a section's parent container either belongs to a section's parent section, or to one of its ancestor sections.

 Consequently, the most "accurate" statement that can be made with regards to a